Barnburners and Hunkers

-The Barnburners and Hunkers were the names of two opposing factions of the New York Democratic Party in the mid-19th century.
+The Barnburners and Hunkers were the names of two opposing factions of the New York Democratic Party in the 1840s and early 1850s.
 The main issue dividing the two factions was that of slavery, with the Barnburners being the anti-slavery faction.
-While this division occurred within the context of New York politics, it reflected the national divisions in the United States in the years preceding the American Civil War.
+While this division occurred within the context of New York politics, it reflected the national divisions in the Democratic Party in the years preceding the American Civil War.

 Barnburners

 The Barnburners were the radical faction.
-The term barnburner was derived from the idea of someone who would burn down his own barn to get rid of a rat infestation.
-In this case it was applied to men who were thought to be willing to destroy all banks and corporations, in order to root out their abuses.
+The term barnburner was derived from a folktale about a Dutch farmer who burned down his own barn in order to get rid of a rat infestation.
+In this case it was applied to men who were thought to be willing to destroy all banks and corporations in order to root out their abuses.

 The Barnburners opposed expanding the public debt, and were opposed to the power of large state-established corporations.
 They also generally came to oppose the extension of slavery.
 They also stood for local control by the Albany Regency, as against the Polk political machine which the new administration was trying to build up in New York.
-Among the prominent Barnburners were Martin Van Buren, Silas Wright and John A. Dix.

 At the 1848 presidential election, the Barnburners left the Democratic Party, refusing to support presidential nominee Lewis Cass.
 They joined with other anti-slavery groups, predominantly the abolitionist Liberty Party and some anti-slavery Conscience Whigs from New England and the Midwest, to form the Free Soil Party.
 This group nominated former President Van Buren to run again for the presidency.
 Their vote divided Democratic strength.
 Zachary Taylor, the Whig nominee, was elected to office.

-After the Compromise of 1850 temporarily neutralized the issue of slavery and undercut the party's no-compromise position, most Barnburners who had joined the Free Soil Party returned to the Democrats.
+After the Compromise of 1850 temporarily neutralized the issue of slavery and undercut the party's no-compromise position, most Barnburners who had joined the Free Soil Party returned to the Democratic Party.
 In 1854, some Barnburners helped to form the Republican Party.